-We are actively monitoring and assessing the ongoing impact of the COVID-19 pandemic.
+We are actively monitoring and assessing the ongoing impact of the COVID-19 pandemic on our business.
 This includes evaluating the impact on our employees, suppliers, and logistics providers as well as evaluating governmental actions being taken to curtail the spread of the virus.
-While the Chinese government has been relaxing work restrictions, at this time, it is unclear if the Chinese government will reinstate restrictions or if further restrictions will be put into place by the government in response to new variants.
+For example, in the first quarter of 2022, increases in COVID-19 cases in Shanghai, China, led to shutdowns and delays at the ports in Shanghai.
+However, the extent of any future shutdown or delay is highly uncertain and difficult to predict.
 Any material adverse effect on our employees, suppliers, and logistics providers could have a material adverse effect on our manufacturing operations in China or the supply of raw materials or APIs originating from China.